rizwandev99/rizwandev99/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on honing my skills in **full-stack development**.
+- 🔭 I'm currently working on honing my skills in **full-stack development**.
 - 🌱 Learning more about **cloud technologies** and **DevOps**.
 - 👯 Open to collaborating on **exciting open-source projects**.
 - 🤔 Seeking mentorship and guidance on **advanced serverless architectures**.
 - 💬 Ask me about **React**, **Node.js**, **TypeScript**, and **Tailwind CSS**.
 - 📫 How to reach me: [rizwandev99@gmail.com](mailto:rizwandev99@gmail.com) or on [LinkedIn](https://linkedin.com/in/rizwandev99)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can solve a **Rubik's Cube in under a minute**!

 ---